mikemoorenyc/new_bce/README.md

 ## MVP
-- fix excerpt in header
+- switch to grid in contact / about view
-- see if more condensed media stream is ok
+- smoosh media stream
-- ~~fix color switch width on dt~~

 ## POST LAUNCH